Group will share video presentation on supporting Douglas County’s entrepreneurs of color later this month at the Lied Center

 Horwitt, via videoconference, said that Forward Cities was in Douglas County for three days in February 2023, listening to entrepreneurs of color about their needs.
 One of the things that the community will need to work on, Horwitt said, is shifting its mindset to see all kinds of businesses and partnerships as valuable to the economy.

-Fitzpatrick said she joined this initiative to support Spanish-speaking entrepreneurs in applying for grants through the Heartland Regional Food Business Center, which has several partners throughout Kansas like Douglas County Extension and provides a grant program for small- to medium-sized food-related businesses in the region.
+Fitzpatrick joined this initiative because of her work in food systems.
+Outside of these efforts, she has been able to support Spanish-speaking entrepreneurs in applying for grants through the Heartland Regional Food Business Center, which has several partners throughout Kansas like Douglas County Extension and provides a grant program for small- to medium-sized food-related businesses in the region.
 And Nicole Rials, who has her own private practice at K. N. Rials Therapy and Consulting, said that the project has been a great opportunity to engage with other entrepreneurs, who often perform many different roles while also enhancing and enriching the community’s culture.

 The video that came out of this project will be shown at the Lied Center on Tuesday, Nov.
 19, at 3 p.m., and the public is invited to attend.